stacs-srg/valipop/src/main/resources/sample-inputs/usage.md

 ## Histpop

-The following Parlimentary Papers was retrieved from [Histpop](www.histpop.org).
+The following Parlimentary Papers were retrieved from [Histpop](www.histpop.org).

 - First detailed annual report of Registrar General of Births, Deaths and Marriages in Scotland BPP 1861 XVIII (2814) xix